Ferry FAQs

 Swimming?

 Swimming off the Causeway is some of the best in Lake Champlain!
 Be careful getting in and out, the rocks can get very slippery when they are wet.
 And like any swimming situation, be sure you know how deep it is before you jump off a rock.
-We advise that you do not swim at the Cut near the docks - boat traffic gets very busy and it can be dangerous to swim around that many operating boats.
+Do not swim at the Cut near the docks - boat traffic gets very busy and it can be dangerous to swim around that many operating boats.

 CAUTION: swimming off the causeway is at your own risk.
 There are NO lifeguards on duty at any time along the length of the causeway.